Top of Page

 • Licensed Speech Language Pathologist, Department of Health, State of Florida

-Teaching: Dr. Chandregowda joined the Department of Speech-Language Pathology at Nova Southeastern University (NSU) as an Associate Professor on June 15th, 2022.
-Prior to joining NSU, he worked as a visiting assistant professor at USF.
-Between his PhD days and spring-2022 at USF, he served about 1250 CSD students (~900 undergraduate students, ~350 graduate students) as an independent instructor across 16 courses.
-His current teaching interests include acquired neuromotor speech disorders and neurogenic language and cognitive-communication disorders.
+Dr. Chandregowda joined the Department of Speech-Language Pathology at NSU as an Associate Professor on June 15th, 2022.
+Prior to joining NSU, he worked as a visiting assistant professor at the University of South Florida (USF).
+Since his PhD days and until spring-2022, he served about 1250 CSD students (~900 undergraduate students, ~350 graduate students) as an instructor across 16 courses at USF.
+His current teaching interests include acquired neurogenic speech, language and cognitive-communication issues.
+Since fall 2024 he has been the course director for motor speech disorders in adults at NSU.

 Return to top of page